sap-tutorials/Tutorials/tutorials/cp-apm-nodejs-create-service/cp-apm-nodejs-create-service.md

     ```

     ![cds commands](cds-commands.png)
-    -->EDIT OR REMOVE THE PICTURE
+    DOUBT-->EDIT OR REMOVE THE PICTURE

     This lists the available `cds` commands.
 For example, use `cds version` to check the version you have installed.